-When a table is fixed, a sequence of first/1 and next/2 calls are guaranteed to succeed even if objects are removed during the traversal.
+When a table is fixed, a sequence of first/1 and next/2 calls are guaranteed to succeed and each object in the table will only be returned once, even if objects are removed or inserted during the traversal.
+The keys for new objects inserted during the traversal may be returned by next/2 [page 151] (it depends on the internal ordering of the keys).
 An example: